<

 Best SeasonJune – September

-First Ascent Background — Almost 50 Years After the Jungfrau
+First ascent background — almost 50 years after the Jungfrau

 The Aletschhorn was first climbed almost 50 years after the first ascent of the Jungfrau (1811) — a remarkable gap given its greater height than the Jungfrau and its prominent central position in the Bernese Alps.
 The reason is purely geographic: the Aletschhorn is remote.
 While the Jungfrau could be seen and approached from the densely populated valleys of the Bernese Oberland to the north, the Aletschhorn sat in the heart of a glacier world with no easy valley access.
 The first Jungfrau climbers in 1811 actually camped at the foot of the Aletschhorn — using the Aletschfirn as their base — on their way to the Jungfrau.
 They could see the Aletschhorn above them but had neither the time nor the objective to attempt it.
 The mountain waited 48 more years for its first ascent.

-Francis Fox Tuckett — First Ascent, June 18, 1859
+Francis Fox Tuckett — first ascent, June 18, 1859

 Francis Fox Tuckett (1834–1913) was a Bristol-born businessman and Quaker who became one of the most prolific mountaineers of the Golden Age, making first ascents and new routes throughout the Alps and beyond.
 On the night before the first ascent, his party — Tuckett with guides J.J.
 Bennen, Victor Tairraz, and P. Bohren — passed the night in holes in the rocks above the Mittelaletsch Glacier on the east side of the mountain.
 At dawn on June 18, they started the ascent and reached the snow arête connecting the Dreieckhorn with the main peak.
-The passage along this arête, so early in the year before the snow consolidated, involved real danger: a slope of nevé at 50° requiring careful step-cutting throughout.
+The passage along this arête, so early in the year before the snow consolidated, involved real danger: a slope of névé at 50° requiring careful step-cutting throughout.
 Tuckett, characteristically, brought a barometer and made scientific observations at the summit.
 He recorded “the icy temperature and the very strong wind, blowing the snow and threatening to knock over the climbers.”
 After reaching the summit, Tuckett separated from Bennen and descended via the north face with Bohren and Tairraz, while Bennen took a different descent line — a decision that reflects the mountain’s complex terrain and the freedom of movement experienced guides and capable clients brought to early Alpine ascents.

 The guide J.J.
 Bennen on the Aletschhorn first ascent (1859) is the same J.J.
 Bennen who partnered John Tyndall on the first ascent of the Weisshorn two years later in 1861 — and who died in an avalanche on the Haut de Cry in February 1864.
 Bennen is by wide acclaim the greatest mountain guide of the Golden Age — his career concentrated into a single extraordinary decade (roughly 1855–1864) of first ascents, technical innovations, and guiding achievements that set the standard for the era.
 The Aletschhorn first ascent was part of an extraordinary sequence: Bennen was on the first ascent team of multiple major Alpine summits across the late 1850s and early 1860s before his death ended what would have been the most remarkable guiding career in history.

-Emma Winkworth — First Woman, 1863
+Emma Winkworth — first woman, 1863

 Four years after the first ascent, Emma Winkworth — daughter of Thomas Thomasson — became the first woman to climb the Aletschhorn in 1863.
 Her ascent in the same year as the Jungfrau’s first female ascent (also 1863) reflects the extraordinary role women played in Golden Age alpinism — often at the forefront of first ascents, rarely credited in popular history.